-People who have already sewn a rakusu or okesa and are interested in learning to assist as sewing teachers are welcome to come and help.
+People who have already sewn a rakusu or okesa and are interested in learning to assist other are invited to come and help.

 A donation of $50 – $250 to the temple is suggested for sewing materials and instruction, with an additional donation for the ceremony.